 VF can be successfully treated when defibrillation is provided as soon after the onset as is possible.
 After 10 minutes of VF the chances of successful resuscitation drop to near zero.
 For this reason, many communities have developed early defibrillation programs, whereby certain members of the public are trained to perform defibrillation by using AEDs.

 Today defibrillators are widely used both in and out of the hospital, despite universal algorithms taught to healthcare workers, the outcomes after CPR and defibrilaltion remain poor. the key reason for this is because many resuscitation teams deviate from standard protocols. evidence suggests that in many cases, the absence of a team leader is the key reason for the deviation. one of the first person at most cardiac arrests in hospitals is the nurse, most of whom are familiar with CPR and the process of conducting defibrillation.
 Research shows that developing a CPR team with strong leadership is the key to improving results after CPR.
 Until the arrival of a team leader at the site of the cardiac arrest, the nurse is in the ideal position to run the code.
 However, other factors that also influence the conduct of code and defibrillation are external factors like equipment, team hierarchy, institutional characteristics and stress.
-There is no question that defibrillation is a multidisciplinary event but in order to achieve good success rates, the team has to be organized and functional.
+There is no question that defibrillation is an interprofessional event but in order to achieve good success rates, the team has to be organized and functional.
 (Level V)

 |||Wang PL,Brooks SC, Mechanical versus manual chest compressions for cardiac arrest.
 The Cochrane database of systematic reviews.
 2018 Aug 20 [PubMed PMID: 30125048]|